bluejava/zousan/README.md

 ## Usage

-Zousan is [Promise A+ 1.1](http://promises-aplus.github.com/promises-spec) compliant, so  any documentation for spec-compliant promises applies to Zousan:
+Zousan is [Promise A+ 1.1](http://promises-aplus.github.com/promises-spec) compliant, so  any documentation for spec-compliant promises applies to Zousan.
+There are a couple small additions though - see below.
+Briefly, the spec-compliant API is:

 ###Constructor